5 Ways To Make A Naming Ceremony Fun

 - The first scan you had of the bump

 - A newspaper from the day they were born

 - The cards you received from friends and family on their birth

 - A hand-cast, most hospitals offer these when the baby is born, what an ideal place to store it for them.

 - Photos of you all together.
 Kids grow so quickly it’s nice to look back on photographs of things you have done together, and managed to capture the image with a photo.

 - Family photos, or recorded messages, or even a letter to the child to read when they open the box in later years

-Every Naming Ceremony is different and many of them turn out to be such fun, for the adults as well as the children.
+Every Naming Ceremony is different and many of them turn out to be such fun, for adults as well as children.